PEOPLE

 SHERRY RICE

-Sherry has over 25 years of experience in technology and communications with companies.
-She is currently Vice President of Global Supply Planning at Solidigm.
-She has expertise in finance, operations, business planning, strategic planning, and business development.
-She holds a BA in Economics from Stanford University and a MBA from University of California, Davis.
-Sherry is pursuing a Masters in Sustainability at Harvard Extension School.
+Sherry Rice serves as the treasurer on the ECOS Board.
+Sherry has worked in technology and communications for over 25 years with expertise in finance, operations, business planning, strategic planning, and business development.
+She is currently VP and General Manager of Supply Chain at Intel.
+She holds a BA in Economics from Stanford University, an MBA from University of California, Davis, and is pursuing a Masters in Sustainability at Harvard Extension School.
 She is passionate about preserving our planet for future generations and is committed to make an impact both personally and professionally.
 Sherry lives in Sacramento with her husband and three children.

 BRANDON ROSE

-Brandon is a past-president of ECOS and the 2020 Environmentalist of the Year award recipient.
-He currently serves on the Sacramento Municipal Utility District (SMUD) Board of Directors and is the 2022 Board President.
-Brandon works for the California Air Resources Board with an emphasis on heavy duty vehicle electrification and previously focused on renewable energy at the California Energy Commission.
+Brandon Rose is an at-large member of the ECOS Board.
+He was the president of ECOS in 2016 and 2017, and was a 2020 Environmentalist of the Year award recipient.
+He currently serves on the Sacramento Municipal Utility District (SMUD) Board of Directors and was the 2022 Board President.
+Brandon works for the California Air Resources Board with an emphasis on heavy duty vehicle electrification.
+Previously, he worked on renewable energy at the California Energy Commission.
 He holds a Bachelor of Science degree in Environmental Science and Policy from UC Davis.

 ANDY SAWYER

-Andy is a past president of ECOS, a former chair of Sierra Club California, and chair of the Sierra Club Mother Lode Chapter.
-An environmental lawyer, Andy has served as chair of the California State Bar Environmental Law Section and the Sacramento County Bar Association Environmental Law Section.
+Andy Sawyer serves as the secretary on the ECOS Board.
+He was president of the board from 2002-2007.
+He was a former chair of Sierra Club California, and is the chair of the Sierra Club Mother Lode Chapter.
+Andy is an environmental lawyer.
+He has served as chair of the California State Bar Environmental Law Section and the Sacramento County Bar Association Environmental Law Section.

 TINA SUAREZ-MURIAS

-Tina Suarez-Murias represents Save Our Sandhill Cranes, a local group advocating for preservation of habitat vital to migratory Sandhill Cranes, a State-listed threatened species that overwinters in the Sacramento region.
-She retired from the California Air Resources Board where she analyzed the sources and movement of particle pollutants in the air.
+Tina Suarez-Murias serves as the organizational representative to ECOS for Save Our Sandhill Cranes, a local group advocating for preservation of habitat vital to migratory Sandhill Cranes, a State-listed threatened species that overwinters in the Sacramento region.
+Tina retired from the California Air Resources Board where she analyzed the sources and movement of particle pollutants in the air.
 Trained as a biologist and a regional planner, her professional career focused on the regulatory aspects of environmental protection.
 Her experience spans private, public, and not-for-profit sectors, throughout the United States.
 Her areas of expertise also include wetlands protection and restoration, floodplain and coastal resources management, internal industrial compliance, harbor management, integrated waste management, cautious land development, and water resources management.

 EDITH THACHER

-Edith Thacher is the Sacramento chapter leader for Citizens’ Climate Lobby, a nonpartisan, grassroots, advocacy group focused on strong climate policy at the national level.
-She worked for 20 years as a management consultant, serving the public sector.
-Her areas of specialty include project management, and change management.
+Edith Thacher serves as the organizational representative to ECOS for Citizens’ Climate Lobby (CCL) Sacramento, a nonpartisan, grassroots, advocacy group focused on strong climate policy at the national level.
+Edith is the lead for CCL Sacramento.
+She worked for twenty years as a management consultant, serving the public sector, specializing in project management and change management.

 DAWN WHITNEY

-Dawn Whitney worked as a litigator for over 30 years including prosecuting administrative actions against peace officers charged with misconduct.
+Dawn Whitney serves as co-chair of the ECOS Organizational Development Committee.
+She initially engaged with ECOS in 2022 and worked with the Events Team and with Habitat 2020 to comment on the Delta Tunnel Draft EIR.
+She is a key member of the Land Use – Natomas Team.
+Dawn worked as a litigator for over 30 years including prosecuting administrative actions against peace officers charged with misconduct.
 She began her career in Los Angeles, and moved to Sacramento to begin state employment in 2001.
 Dawn has been involved in environmental causes over the last 10 years, but with an increasing intensity since her retirement from law practice in 2019.
-For ECOS, Dawn wrote comments on the Delta Tunnel Draft EIR for the Habitat Committee.
-She serves on the Transportation and Earth Day teams, and in January 2023, Dawn became an at-large board member of ECOS.

 SEAN WIRTH